Michael T. Nettles is the Senior Vice President and the Edmund W. Gordon Chair of Policy Evaluation & Research at the Educational Testing Service.

 Ms. Leonard earned her juris doctor and master’s degrees from the University of North Carolina and a bachelor’s degree from Cornell University.

-Dr. Ajay K. Mehrotra is the Executive Director and a Research Professor at the American Bar Foundation (ABF), a Chicago-based, independent, non-profit research institute that focuses on the empirical and interdisciplinary study of law, legal institutions, and legal processes.
-He is also a Professor of Law at the Northwestern University Pritzker School of Law, and an Affiliated Professor of History at Northwestern University.
+Dr. Ajay K. Mehrotra is a Research Professor at the American Bar Foundation (ABF), where he formerly served as the Executive Director.
+The Chicago-based, independent, non-profit research institute that focuses on the empirical and interdisciplinary study of law, legal institutions, and legal processes.
+Dr. Mehrotra is also a Professor of Law at the Northwestern University Pritzker School of Law, and an Affiliated Professor of History at Northwestern University.

 Mehrotra’s scholarship and teaching focus on legal history and tax law.
 More generally, his research explores law and political economy in historical and comparative perspective, with a particular focus on tax law and policy.
 He is the author of Making the Modern American Fiscal State: Law, Politics and the Rise of Progressive Taxation, 1877-1929 (New York: Cambridge University Press, 2013), which received the 2014 Best Book award from the U.S. Society for Intellectual History.
 He is the co-editor (with Isaac William Martin and Monica Prasad) of The New Fiscal Sociology: Taxation in Comparative and Historical Perspective (New York: Cambridge University Press, 2009).
 His writings have also appeared in student-edited law reviews and interdisciplinary, peer-reviewed journals including Law & Social Inquiry, Law & History Review, and Law & Society Review.
 His scholarship, teaching, and programmatic efforts have been supported by grants and fellowships from the American Academy of Arts & Sciences, the AccessLex Institute, the National Endowment for the Humanities, the National Science Foundation, the William Nelson Cromwell Foundation, and the Social Science Research Council.